 For much of the last year I have been working with W. W. Norton and authors Gerald Graff and Cathy Birkenstein to help bring They Say/I Say: The Moves That Matter in Academic Writing to high school classes.
 I am thrilled to announce the release of The Teacher’s Companion for They Say/I Say.
 Contact W. W. Norton or your regional representative for more information about both the high school edition of They Say/I Say and my Teacher’s Companion for it.
 This is a substantial companion, approximately 140 pages long, that offers extensive support for using the book and teaching each chapter in high school classes.

-Appointed Chief English Language Arts Advisor to the College Board
+Appointed Chief Advisor to College Board ELA Committee

 Review: “Jim Burke’s Common Core Companion Series — Here’s Why It’s Awesome,” by Dave Stuart

 Here’s what I find most useful about the series:

 It’s a thoughtfully annotated list of the standards in my grade range, and it expects me to write in it